 - Introducing risk-based approaches: Targeting resources where regulation is most needed eases unnecessary burdens on the private sector and frees up scarce public sector resources for other uses.

-T&C worked with IFC’s Inclusive Business team to develop a G20 Inclusive Business Framework, providing policy options for G20 and non-G20 governments, companies, and international financial institutions to promote and foster inclusive business.
+MTI worked with IFC’s Inclusive Business team to develop a G20 Inclusive Business Framework, providing policy options for G20 and non-G20 governments, companies, and international financial institutions to promote and foster inclusive business.
 Nepal adopted a comprehensive reform approach that cut time and costs and led the business registry and tax authority to launch government-to-government data sharing.
 Digitization transformed sacks full of company records into a state-of-the-art digital archive.
 In Rajasthan, India, the World Bank Group helped implement self-certification for annual inspections, extending the expiration of business licenses from five to ten years, and eliminating mandatory annual license renewals.
-India’s ‘competitive federalism’ approach applied to its business environment agenda has led to implementation of more than 7,000 reform.
+India’s ‘competitive federalism’ approach applied to its business environment agenda has led to the implementation of more than 7,000 reform.
 And in Kenya automation has decreased approval times for provisional building permits from six months to 30 days.
 Construction permit applications increased by 300 percent from 2009 to 2010, reflecting significantly improved formalization and construction safety compliance.
 Kyrgyzstan decreased the number of mandatory trade standards from 22,000 to 100 in 2016, and reduced the number of products subject to mandatory certification from 5,500 to 684.
 In Myanmar, a requirement to obtain import licenses for more than 5,000 products (more than half the total number of imports) was abolished, a reform that benefited some 5,000 domestic enterprises.